 Some people enjoy doing SEO for their clients.
 Some don’t.
 The more you are motivated by money, the more likely you are to enjoy doing SEO for your clients.
 After all, it pays.

 The most logical guinea pig site is typically your own if you have one.
-If you want to be offering SEO as a service, you should probably have one.
+You should probably have one if you want to offer SEO as a service.

-However, if you don’t, a friend or family member’s underperforming site will do.
-If possible try to find one with a commercial focus (a business site), and preferably not an e-commerce site.
+However, a friend or family member’s underperforming site will do if you don't.
+If possible, try to find one with a commercial focus (a business site), preferably not an e-commerce site.
 Finding one where you can make a mistake or two without ruining a relationship is ideal.

 Once you have your test site, start learning about SEO and implementing what you are learning on the test site.
 To start learning, you can take a course and discover what goes into doing basic SEO, find a mentor, or use some sort of resource for beginners.
-Better yet, sign up for a guided SEO service like Pathfinder SEO that combines an SEO process with SEO coaching and essential SEO tools.
+Better yet, a subscription to Pathfinder includes all of the process documentation to teach you how to offer the service in a step by step way,

 Once you’ve been able to practice SEO tactics on your test site, you should have a good feeling of whether or not you want to extend an SEO offering to your clients.
 If you do, it’s time to start building out your offering.